sleepingforest100/NodeJS-email-sender/README.md

 ## Usage

 The application sends an email to a specified recipient using Gmail's SMTP server.
-You can modify the recipient's email address, subject, and message content directly in the `app.js` file.
+You can modify the recipient's email address, subject, message content and files directly in the `app.js` file.